Issues & Priorities

 As a country, we waste trillions of dollars in fraud, waste, and abuse in all our welfare programs and Medicare.
 Logically speaking, our money is better spent on enforcement, which in turn can eliminate fraud and save us trillions of dollars.

 Also, we need to discuss all options to save Medicare and Social Security.
-This topic is often avoided, that is why we need strong leaders that aren’t afraid to tackle tough issues.
+This topic is often avoided, and that is why we need strong leaders who aren’t afraid to tackle tough issues.

 We need to end chain migration, be stricter on asylum seekers, and end birthright citizenship.
 Like many government programs, Americans are getting taken advantage of and costing taxpayers billions.
 We need to change catch and release to catch and return immediately if immigrants do not enter legally.

 We need to take the 87,000 IRS agents that Biden hired to harass Americans and make them ICE agents.
 Task them with rounding up the Biden illegal immigrants and sending them back to Mexico.
 Not the countries they came from but back to Mexico.
 Once Mexico gets a couple million illegals returned to them they will probably build a wall on their side of the border.

 I believe we need to move as much power back to the states as possible.
 Who is better to serve their citizens than the state government they live under?
 Institutions such as insurance, education, labor, EPA, Medicare, Medicaid, and welfare would be better served at the state level.
 I would support defunding the Department of education on day one.
 There are also over 70,000 empty unused offices and buildings that we should divest ourselves from.
 Saving billions of dollars.